MajdImar/301-entrance-exam-documentation/README.md

 ## Submission Instructions:
-- Submit the link of your GitHub repo for this project on slack as a direct message to your instructor.
+- Submit the link of your GitHub repo.
-- Submit your live url after deploying your site with GitHub pages on slack as a direct message to your instructor.
+- Submit your live url after deploying your site with GitHub pages.
-- Submit the link of your recordered video (you can upload it to your google drive, dropbox or send it directly on Slack to your instructor).
+- Submit the link of your recordered video (you can upload it to your google drive or dropbox then share the link).
 - **Summary**: at the end, you have to submit (link of Github repo, live url and recording).
 - After completion the exam, do **NOT** commit or push anything to your repo.